 Nyav peered ahead at the surly slouchers.
 "I don't mind walking past that lot," he insisted.
 "Compared with what I've been through - "

 "That's the point," Dersnam retorted.
 "What you've been though.
 You're a messenger from Starside.
 The first in a very long time.
 We don't want you wasted."

-"I'm all for caution, sponndar, but," and Nyav moved as he spoke, for a determined instinct drove him forward, "caution is two-edged.
+"I'm all for caution, sponndar, but," and Nyav moved as a determined instinct drove him forward, "caution is two-edged.
 I'm wary of being stopped."
-The words, the decision had their effect: Dersnam dropped his arm and followed the outlander.
+The words and the decision had their effect: Dersnam dropped his arm and followed the outlander.
+Not

 that the grandee really knew why he had let his judgement be

 overborne.
-Often, on our fate-swirled planet, there are things you might think were it not that your presentiments are erased by the not-yets which cut off your thought...
+Often, on our fate-swirled planet, there are things you might think - only might - were it not that your presentiments are erased by the not-yets which cut off your thought...

-Now in front and to the left of his host and guide, Nyav was traversing the largely emptied concourse, and had passed the closest of the sullen par yentar - when the tension exploded.
+Now in front and to the left of his host and guide, Nyav was traversing the largely emptied concourse.
+He had passed the closest of the sullen par yentar - when the tension exploded.

-Some distance behind their backs, the par yentar underwent a spasm.
-The shiver turned into a grab whereby the fellow clawed at his laser.
-In almost no time he had fired a bolt which hissed through the air towards the trio of walkers.
+Some distance behind their backs, the sloucher underwent a spasm.
+The shiver intensified, thrashed into a clawing motion, a grab at a laser.
+In almost no time a bolt hissed through the air towards the trio of walkers.

 Or - he wondered - was that just his Terran self talking?
 Earthman Neville Yeadon had led a fairly soft life, and was likely to be squeamish about killing, even in self-defence.